SaketDronamraju/Emotional-Detector-using-CNN-and-OpencV/README.md

 # Emotion Detection using CNN and OpenCV

 This is an Emotional detector that was made using a CNN model which is being implemented on a live camera using OpenCV modules
+The Demo.md file shows the model being implented using a live camera

 Emotion Detector